filip-frisbo/filip-frisbo/README.md

 - 👋 Hi, I’m Filip, Head of Integrations @frisbo
 - 👀 I’m interested in clean code
 - 🌱 I’m currently learning how to use api docs not written in english
-- 📫 How to reach me filip.blajiu@frisbo.ro
+- 📫 Reach me at filip.blajiu@frisbo.ro

 <!---
 filip-frisbo/filip-frisbo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.